Diarrhea in infantsWhen your infant has diarrhea; When your baby has diarrhea; BRAT diet; Diarrhea in children

 When your child is ready for regular foods, try:

 - Rice cereal

 - Full-strength fruit juice

-The BRAT diet was recommended by some doctors and nurses in the past.
-There is not a lot of evidence that it is better than a standard diet for upset stomach, but it probably cannot hurt.
+The BRAT diet was recommended by some health care providers in the past.
+There is not a lot of evidence that it is better than a standard diet for upset stomach, but it probably can't hurt.